• Home

 • We are based in Sutton Coldfield.
 Upon request some appointments can take place over video, however some parts of the assessment may require you to travel to clinic.
 This will depend on the type of assessment you are undertaking.

 • No we do not operate a waiting list.
-Once you have decided to pursue an assessment with us we will be able to schedule your appointments immediately.
+Once you have decided to pursue an assessment with us we are usually able to schedule your appointments without a delay.

-Copyright © 2025 West Midlands Autism & ADHD Assessment Service - All Rights Reserved.
+Copyright © 2025 West Midlands Autism & ADHD Assessment Service - All Rights Reserved to Dr Laura Onens and Dr Victoria Crooks.

 • Privacy Policy